PrincetonUniversity/slurm_mnist/README.md

 git clone https://github.com/bwhicks/slurm_mnist.git
 ```

-This will get you the file in a folder called `slurmn_mnist`
+This will get you the file in a folder called `slurm_mnist`

 ## Make an appropriate conda environment